Swiss stocks - Factors to watch on May 30

 SWISS LIFE

-The Swiss life insurer spent an estimated 230 million Swiss francs ($231 million) on its eighth property in Zurich's luxury shopping mile Bahnhofstrasse, the newspaper NZZ am Sonntag reported, without giving a source.
+The Swiss life insurer spent an estimated 230 million Swiss francs on its eighth property in Zurich's luxury shopping mile Bahnhofstrasse, the newspaper NZZ am Sonntag reported, without giving a source.

 For more click